madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

     }
 ```

-The above does not fully explore the features that we may make use of, but provides a good idea.
+The above does not fully explore the features that we may make use of, but provides a good basis.
 For more information on the values we can provide, see [this variables file](https://github.com/terraform-aws-modules/terraform-aws-rds-aurora/blob/master/variables.tf).

 #### 2. Handling our connection